jurajama/OS_ansible_client/README.md

 Run image:
 <PRE>docker run -it ansiclient</PRE>

-The run command opens bash session inside the container.
+The run command opens bash session inside the container, press enter once to see the prompt.
 Try running "ansible --version" and "nova --version" to verify that the modules are installed.